nic-dgl-104-winter-2023/narendrach-research-reflection/README.md

 ### Come up

 - develop web app or mobile app for my region on places.
 It helps in outer people know about particular place.
+- Work through the knowledge you have keep track on it.
+- Make sure to revise what you know and what has to do.